yihui/yihui.org/content/en/2017-10-09-cross-posting.md

 slug: cross-posting
 ---

-Many people cross-post the same questions in different places: private emails, StackOverflow, Disqus threads, Twitter, and mailing lists, etc. It is totally fine to cross-post questions.
+Many people cross-post the same questions in different places: private emails, Stack Overflow, Disqus threads, Twitter, and mailing lists, etc. It is totally fine to cross-post questions.
 You may be eager to obtain an answer, which is understandable.

 What is bad, however, is that you do not mention that you cross-posted the question in other places.
-This has happened several times in the past to me: after I try hard to reply an email from someone asking me a question, I start to go through the StackOverflow question feeds I subscribed, and find the same question has been posted there, and answered by someone else.
+This has happened several times in the past to me: after I try hard to reply an email from someone asking me a question, I start to go through the Stack Overflow question feeds I subscribed, and find the same question has been posted there, and answered by someone else.

 This is very discouraging.